jackpal/SQLiteDataFrame/README.md

 ## Details of Type mapping

 - DataFrames do not support the concept of non-nullable types.
-Non-nullable sqlite columns will be represented in the DataFrame using nullable columns.
+Non-nullable sqlite columns are represented in the DataFrame using nullable columns.

-When creating a DataFrame, the DataFrame column types are automatically determined based on the SQLite column declarations.
+When creating a DataFrame, the DataFrame column types are automatically created based on the SQLite column declarations.
+The default algorithm:
   - Recognizes the standard SQL column types using the [Affinity Rules](https://www.sqlite.org/datatype3.html):
     - Int
     - Double